programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

     data['date'].append(extract_date(record))
 ```

 `len()` returns the number of elements of its argument.
 It can be used for any type of collections: arrays, lists, dictionaries, even Pandas.
-The subject extraction funtion is familiar: it is nothing else than a simplified version of what we already saw.
-To return only distinct subjects, we collected them into a set, and per definitionem stores only discinct values -- we do not have to check ourselves is the element is already there:
+The subject extraction function is familiar: it is nothing else than a simplified version of what we already saw.
+To return only distinct subjects, we collected them into a set, and _per definitionem_ stores only distinct values -- we do not have to check ourselves is the element is already there:

 ```Python
 def extract_subjects(record):